bluegenes/2022-paper-protein-kmers/manuscript.md

 ## Results

 K-mer analysis methods enable similarity detection as low as a single shared k-mer between divergent genomes.
 As a result, exact matching of long nucleotide k-mers can be used for taxonomic classification and similarity detection between closely related genomes, including strain-level, species-level, and genus-level comparisons (often using k-mer lengths 51, 31, and 21, respectively).
 At larger evolutionary distances, accumulated nucleotide divergence limits the utility of exact nucleotide k-mer matching.
 Protein sequences, which are more conserved than their corresponding nucleotide sequences, are the gold standard for comparisons at larger evolutionary distances.
 Here, we evaluate the utility of amino acid k-mers for a wide range of genomic and metagenomic applications, including sequence distance estimation, taxonomic classification, and metagenome breakdown.

-### Amino Acid k-mer length selection
+### Longer Amino Acid k-mers are associated with specific taxonomies

 The Genome Taxonomy Database (GTDB) provides a genome-based taxonomy for bacterial and archaeal genomes [@doi:10.1038/s41587-020-0501-8].
 We begin by assessing the prevalance of nucleotide and amino acid k-mers of different k-mer lengths within assemblies selected for inclusion within GTDB.
 The most recent GTDB release, `rs202`, encompasses 258,407 genomes from 47,895 species.

-To make analyses at this scale tractable, we built `sourmash` FracMinHash sketches, with a scaling factor of 1000 for nucleotide k-mers (keep ~1/1000 k-mers) and 200 for amino acid k-mers (keep ~1/200 protein k-mers) [@doi:10.1101/2022.01.11.475838].
+To make analyses at this scale tractable, we built `sourmash` FracMinHash sketches, with a scaling factor of 1000 for nucleotide k-mers (keep \~1/1000 k-mers) and 200 for amino acid k-mers (keep \~1/200 protein k-mers) [@doi:10.1101/2022.01.11.475838].
 DNA FracMinHash sketches have been shown to accurately subsample genome datasets [@doi:10.1101/2022.01.11.475838].
 For most genomes, both genomic and protein fastas were available for download from NCBI.
 In remaining cases (n=36,632), genome fastas were translated into protein sequence via Prodigal [@doi:10.1186/1471-2105-11-119] prior to sketching.
 We indexed these sketches into `sourmash` databases, which we have made available as part of the `Prepared Databases` section of the `sourmash` documentation, and archived on OSF [https://osf.io/t3fqa/] /Zenodo???.

 For a range of nucleotide and amino acid k-mers lengths, we assessed the fraction of k-mers specific to each taxonomic rank.
 For nucleotide k-mers, we used lengths of 21, 31, and 51, which are commonly used for analyses at the genus, species, and strain level, respectively.
 For amino acid k-mers, we focused on k-mer lengths ranging between k=7 and k=11, which roughly correspond to nucleotide k-mer lengths 21-31.
 K-mers specific to a genome were only present in a single genome in the database; k-mers specific to a species were found in at least two genomes of the same species, etc. K-mers specific to a superkingdom were found in genomes/proteomes from at least two phyla.

 ![**Fraction of k-mers specific to taxonomic rank**](images/gtdb-rs202.lca_f_aggregated_kmers.png)

 For the GTDB-RS202 database, the majority of nucleotide k-mers are specific to (unique at) a specific genome, species, or genus.
 Few k-mers are shared across superkingdoms, though these do exist at a k-mer length of 21.
 In contrast, all protein k-mer sizes contain a portion of k-mers that are shared across genera and above.
 At a protein k-mer size of 7, over 80% of k-mers are present in genomes found in more than one phylum, while at a protein k-size of 10, the number of genome-specific k-mers is closer to that observed for nucleotide k-mers.
-Given the difference in k-mers found across taxonomic ranks, we decided to focus on amino acid k-mer lengths 7 and 10 for our primary analyses.
+The differences observed between nucleotide and amino acid k-mers, as well as across different k-mer lengths suggests that these different k-mer sizes may provide resolution at different taxonomic ranks.

-This shared k-mers analysis is limited by the genomes included within GTDB.
-While some genera contain many thousands of genomes (e.g. 55k _Escherichia_ genomes), many others are limited to a single genome or pair of genomes.
-Thus here we do not consider the absolute numbers of shared k-mers, but rather the proportional differences between k-mer lengths.
+We choose amino acid k-mer lengths 7 and 10 for our primary analyses, and have set a default kaa-mer length of 10 within `sourmash`.

 <!---
 NOTE: worth looking at k=17 /51???.